 “Happy Birthday David” was circulating online at the same time that Apple was (fairly relentlessly) advertising their new ‘personal assistant’ for the iPhone, Siri.
 Apple’s software is a sophisticated language recognition programme; according to the Apple website, an ‘intelligent personal assistant that helps you get things done just by asking’ .
 This line from Apple is eerily echoed in David’s sales pitch, ‘I can do almost anything that could possibly be asked of me’.
 The “David 8” video deploys a similar visual language and tone to the Apple adverts.
 Notably the soundtracks of both adverts move between the minimal electronic bleeps of digital aural culture, and an epically uplifting, familiar pop piano (something that begs more consideration—the way technology advertising, through the syncing of lo-fi pop tracks, uses piano and acoustic guitar to warm the digital marvels of shiny new devices).
 The “David 8” video clearly plays on the Apple video—perhaps not in direct reference to Siri, but certainly as a pastiche of the particular marketing framework associated with personal computing today .

-Intelligent personal assistant: Apple's voice recognition software Siri presents technology as a companion rather than a tool [Source.
-Used under fair dealing provisions for the purposes of scholarly discussion]
+Intelligent personal assistant: Apple's voice recognition software Siri presents technology as a companion rather than a tool [Source] [Video used under fair dealing provisions]

 The common emphasis of both the David and Siri adverts is the idea of assistance, technology as aide.
 In its science fiction skewing of personal technology, the representation of David as a personal assistant—one that physically occupies the same space as a human assistant—highlights the way in which we are already marketed technology as a companion rather than a tool.
 In a related way to how David is represented as a robot that can pass for a human amongst humans—‘I can blend in with your workforce effortlessly’—Siri is represented as an app that can pass for a Personal Assistant; not the person who assists but that which serves to assist your person.
 In the full-length demo of the new iPhone 4S installed with Siri that Apple released on YouTube, a man jogging commands Siri to move a meeting to a different time in his schedule; Siri responds, ‘note that you already have a meeting about budgets at 12.30pm, shall I schedule this anyway?’
 This exchange takes place as the jogger talks into his phone through headphones and a microphone.
 The scene explicitly constructs the exchange as a phone call.
 Implied in the performance is that the jogger is talking through the phone to someone—to Siri.
 Siri’s response is a disembodied voice but it marks an absent presence—the body of the personal assistant checking the boss’s diary.
 Here then Siri is represented not only as a tool but as an intuitive program that functions as a kind of avatar—standing in for the person(al).
 In the context of Prometheus the robot David is designed to make those who use him feel comfortable with the advanced technology he is—technology that may challenge anthropomorphic views is made palatable through an animated anthropomorphism.
 Thinking about this in relation to Siri we might note that whilst Siri is perhaps the inverse of David—a disembodied application—this does not mean to say Siri is, or has, no-body.
 The Apple advert markets Siri as an absent body (the personal assistant), naturalising the procedural logic of the technology through a performance of human to human interaction (voice to voice) rather than HCI (Human Computer Interaction).